Morbius: Fictional character biography

-Michael Alexander Morbius is born and raised in Greece by his single mother, and experiences a largely isolated childhood due to a rare and fatal blood condition.
+Michael Morbius is born and raised in Greece by his single mother, and experiences a largely isolated childhood due to a rare and fatal blood condition.
 His only true friend during this time is a boy named Emil Nikos who, like him, is interested in medicine and science.
 Intellectually gifted, Morbius spends much of his isolation reading and studying.
 In time, he becomes a highly respected and Nobel Prize-winning biochemist and biologist with a medical degree in hematology.
-As an adult, Morbius researches a means to cure his own fatal condition, hiring Emil Nikos as his research partner and a woman named Martine Bancroft as his office assistant.
-Martine and Michael fall in love and become engaged to be married.
+As an adult, Morbius researches a means to cure his own fatal condition, hiring Emil Nikos as his research partner and a beautiful young woman named Martine Bancroft as his office assistant.
+Martine and Morbius fall in love and become engaged to be married.

-After years of research, Michael Morbius attempts a radical cure on himself involving chemical treatments, samples of vampire bat DNA, and electroshock therapy.
-The experiment puts the blood disease into remission, but radically mutates Morbius into a "living vampire" with enhanced abilities.
-To keep his disease in remission, Morbius must now feed on fresh blood regularly or risk death.
+After years of research, Morbius attempts a radical cure on himself involving chemical treatments, samples of vampire bat DNA, and electroshock therapy.
+The experiment puts the blood disease into remission, but radically mutates Morbius into a pseudo-vampire with enhanced abilities.
+To keep his disease in remission, Morbius must now feed on fresh blood of living humans regularly or risk death.
 His appearance and personality also shift, making him now prone to bouts of rage, paranoia, and bloodlust.
 During one of these early bouts of bloodlust and madness, Morbius' first victim is his friend Emil.
 Horrified by his actions and mutation, Morbius leaves for New York to conduct more research in secret.
-He encounters the scientist-turned-monster known as the Lizard and the adventurer Spider-Man, who at the time is dealing with a mutation that has left him with four extra arms.
+He encounters the scientist-turned-reptilian monster known as the Lizard and the super-hero Spider-Man, who at the time is dealing with a mutation of his own that has left him with four extra arms.
 Samples of Morbius' blood leads the Lizard to revert to his human form of Curt Connors and allows Spider-Man to lose his extra limbs.
 It is discovered that a few of Morbius' victims did not die and are now infected with a form of his own mutation, giving them increased strength and bloodlust but no further superhuman abilities.
 Morbius and Martine synthesize an antidote for these victims, but the serum does not work on Morbius' own condition.
 Overtaken by bloodlust, Morbius attacks Martine, turning her into a pseudo-vampire as well.
 After using their serum to cure her, Morbius flees rather than endanger Martine again.